26 Family Friendly Things To Do In Philadelphia With Kids

 Smith Memorial Playground and Playhouse

-This 6 1/2 acre playground has been a destination spot for over 100 years and boasts a historic giant wooden slide that can fit several children at once with its 39 feet-long and 13 feet wide dimensions.
+This 6 1/2-acre playground has been a destination spot for over 100 years and boasts a historic giant wooden slide that, at 60 feet long and 12 feet wide, can fit several children at once.
 Along with the slide are more than 50 unique, age-appropriate, and accessible play equipment parts.
-There is also a 16,000-square-foot playhouse that’s fun for the whole fam.

 3500 Reservoir Drive, East Fairmount Park, Philadelphia, PA 19121-1095